carlrip/Basic-HTML-CSS-JS-Quiz/README.md

-# Basic HTML and CSS and JavaSript Quiz
+# Basic HTML and CSS and JavaScript Quiz

+This repository contains quizes on basic HTML and CSS and JavaScript